Individual or Group Participation

 - Groups that have 10 or fewer clinicians (at least one clinician within the group must be MIPS eligible).
 A group is considered to be an entire single TIN.

-In order to participate in MIPS as a virtual group for the 2019 performance period, virtual groups are required to submit an election to CMS via e-mail (MIPS_VirtualGroups@cms.hhs.gov) by December 31, 2018.
+In order to participate in MIPS as a virtual group for the 2020 performance period, virtual groups are required to submit an election to us via e-mail (MIPS_VirtualGroups@cms.hhs.gov) by December 31, 2019.
 As part of the election process, virtual groups identify an official virtual group representative who is responsible for submitting a virtual group election.
 Virtual groups must have a formal written agreement among each solo practitioner and group that is part of the virtual group.

 TINs participating in MIPS at the virtual group level must meet the definition of a virtual group at all times during the performance period.
 Virtual groups must aggregate their performance data across the multiple TINs within the virtual group for all 4 performance categories in order for their performance to be assessed and scored at the virtual group level.
 Each clinician (NPI) who is part of a virtual group will receive a final score based on the performance of the virtual group; however, only clinicians who are MIPS eligible will receive a payment adjustment.
 The payment adjustment is applied to each MIPS eligible clinician based on the performance of the virtual group, regardless of any data that may be submitted at the individual or group level.

-NOTE: Clinicians in a group (TIN) that are part of a virtual group may also be APM participants.
+NOTE: Clinicians in a group (TIN) that are part of a virtual group may also be Alternative Payment Model (APM) participants.
 The TIN, as part of the virtual group, must submit performance data for all clinicians associated with the TIN, including those in APMs.
 This makes sure that all clinicians associated with the TIN are being measured under MIPS.
-Any MIPS eligible clinician who is part of a TIN participating in a virtual group and is also participating in a MIPS APM or Advanced APM under the MIPS APM scoring standard will not receive a payment adjustment based on the virtual group’s final score, but would receive a payment adjustment based on the MIPS APM scoring standard.
+Any MIPS eligible clinician who is part of a TIN participating in a virtual group and is also participating in a MIPS APM or Advanced APM under the MIPS APM scoring standard will receive two final scores: one score based on the performance of the virtual group, and a second score based on the APM’s performance.

-To learn more about virtual groups, download our Virtual Group Toolkit (ZIP).
+To learn more about virtual groups, visit the Virtual Groups Toolkit (ZIP).

 Individual clinicians and groups in a MIPS APM have different participation requirements which vary by model and will be scored according to the APM scoring standard.
 Refer to the Comprehensive List of APMs to learn which models are MIPS APMs.

-There are multiple ways to report data to CMS.
+There are multiple ways to report data to us.
 How you choose to report and which methods are available to you depend on: